Canon (fiction): 21st century

 In 2010, the Conan Doyle estate authorised Young Sherlock Holmes and The House of Silk.

 Sequels to the stories by P G Wodehouse about the butler Jeeves were sanctioned by Wodehouse's estate for Jeeves and the Wedding Bells (2013) by Sebastian Faulks and Jeeves and the King of Clubs (2018) by Ben Schott.

 The Monogram Murders (2014) by Sophie Hannah is a sequel to Hercule Poirot novels authorised by the Agatha Christie estate.

 Fanon

 Fan fiction is never regarded as canonical.
-However, certain ideas may become influential or widely accepted within fan communities, who refer to such ideas as "fanon", a portmanteau of fan and canon.
-Similarly, the term "headcanon" is used to describe a fan's personal interpretation of a fictional universe.
+However, certain ideas may become influential or widely accepted within fan communities, who refer to such ideas as fanon, a portmanteau of fan and canon.
+Similarly, the term is used to describe a fan's personal interpretation of a fictional universe.